 All Masters’ students take the basic MCP Gateway classes.
 The Gateway curriculum has been designed to familiarize students with the evolution of major theories, concepts, applications and ongoing debates within the field of urban studies and planning.
 For doctoral students, the program of study is developed jointly with the student and the student’s advisor, under guidelines and course requirements set by the Department’s Ph.D. committee.

 Concentration in International Development

 The Undergraduate Program in Urban Studies and Planning offers students the opportunity to pursue either a major or a minor degree in Course 11.
 Within this rubric, students may develop a concentration in international development, a path that would entail enrollment in 11.005 (Introduction to International Development) and an array of other courses taught by IDG faculty totaling 57 units to form the stream of concentration for majors or minors.
-Students also can take a series of Course 11 international development courses for a HASS concentration in Urban Studies, as well as an International Development concentation eithin the Minor in Public Policy.
-For more information on these options, contact IDG Program Group Head Professor Diane Davis or Undergraduate Program Group Head Professor Judy Layzer (or Acting Head Cherie Abbanat).
+Students also can take a series of Course 11 international development courses for a HASS concentration in Urban Studies, as well as an International Development concentration within the Minor in Public Policy.
+For more information on these options, contact IDG Program Group Head Professor Chris Zegras.
 For more information on Course 11 Major and Minor requirements, see the general DUSP web site.